gustafsilva/docker-postgresql-pgadmin/README.md

-# docker-postgresql-pgadmin
-PostgreSQL + PGadmin with docker and docker-compose.
+# PostgreSQL + PGAdmin with Docker and docker-compose